everypizza1/AI-Documentary/Outline.md

 PG: AI anticheats exist too.
 PG: AI anticheat systems rely on `Reinforcement Learning.`
 PG: Reinforcement learning `(RL)` AIs, like the Snake game shown earlier, learn themselves.
 PG: RL algorithms are trained with a reward-based system, kind of like training a dog.
+PG: When it does something good, it gets a **reward.**
+PG: When it doesn't, it gets a **penalty.**
+PG: Rewards and penalties apply at the end of every **episode.**
+PG: The AI tries to get the highest possible **reward.**
 ---
 Part 4: `Outro`